 Is Your Water Heater Making Noise?
 Then Flush Your Water Heater !

 Like mentioned above, if your water heater is making noise, it might be because of the sediment that has settled on the bottom of the tank.
 To quiet down your system, it’s important to flush your water tank out at least once a year.
-For the proper way to flush your tank, watch the video and follow the steps below.
+For the proper way to flush your tank, watch this video and follow the steps below.

 If you take advantage of the information listed above, you can ensure that when your water heater is making noise, you can eliminate the noisy water heater while also helping extend the life of your system as well.